• Learn with me

 All-natural - Because they don't contain any toxic chemicals, they don't release any when burned!
 So unlike other candles, they don't cause further indoor air pollution, which can cause adverse health effects.

-Soot-free - Because there are no additives or chemicals, beeswax burns clean and doesn't produce unsightly black soot.
+Soot-free - Because there are no additives or chemicals, beeswax is clean burning and doesn't produce unsightly black soot.

 Purify the air - When burned, beeswax candles produce negative ions which bind with air pollutants (positive ions) and drop to the floor, removing them from the air and leaving it cleaner!